 A more reliable and personal experience

 Most patients are used to today’s technology.
-They expect the hospital to make it easy for them with appointment reminders.
-Make it simple and quick for patients to confirm, rebook or cancel.
+They expect the hospital to make it easy for them with appointment reminders — to make it simple and quick for patients to confirm, rebook or cancel.
 And, they want to do this on a bus, or sitting in front of their PC in the evening.

 It’s more than just the appointment data and time.
 Outpatient appointments are typically at a new place, so patients need to know what to do beforehand, where to go and what to bring.
 It’s easy to forget, so a handy download on to a mobile reduces any patient stress.

 For hospitals, ease of use is important, but reliability and security are essential.
 Plus, the system must enable productivity by freeing up staff.
-All of this equals significant, ongoing savings.
+All of this equates to significant, ongoing savings.

 Sound like it’s too good to be true?